All Episodes

 Where is all of this slighting of liberalism and Democrat Party philosophy in the media?

-If the Democrat Party, the poll of average Americans, is said to be five points better than Republicans on taxes, and 46% of, you know, up 3% on national security abortion.
+If the Democrat Party, a poll of average Americans, is said to be five points better than Republicans on taxes and 46% of, you know, up 3% on national security, abortion.

 That's a seven-point spread.

-Well, look at I'm just going to give you the issues who went to the numbers, because the Democrats hold at least a plus three all the way up to a plus twenty-seven net advantage on health care.
+Well, look at, I'm just going to give you the issues that went into the numbers because the Democrats hold at least a plus three all the way up to a plus 27 net advantage on health care.

-57% of the American people say Democrats would be better doing it.
+57% of the American people say Democrats will be better doing it.

 That's another 11-point advantage that the Democrats have.